 Asymmetrical frames and frames which are not at right angles to the shell (web less than 90 degrees to the shell) shall be supported against tripping by brackets, intercoastals, stringers or similar, at a distance not exceeding 1,300 mm.
 For frames with spans greater than 4 m, the extent of antitripping supports must be applied to all regions and for all ice classes.
-For frames with spans less than or equal to 4 m, the extent of antitripping supports must be applied to all regions for ice classes L1A, to the bow and midbody regions for ice classes L2 and L3.
+For frames with spans less than or equal to 4 m, the extent of antitripping supports must be applied to all regions for ice class L1A, to the bow and midbody regions for ice class L1, and to the bow region for ice classes L2 and L3.
 Direct calculation methods may be applied to demonstrate the equivalent level of support provided by alternative arrangements.